 13 of 14

-Cats Love with Spraying.
-Say it ain’t so!
-But it’s true—if your cat has decided to baptize your bed or other belongings with urine, you should consider it a back-handed compliment.
+Cats show love with spraying.
+It's sad but true that if your cat has decided to baptize your bed or other belongings with urine, you should consider it a back-handed compliment.
 Cats use their own scent to calm themselves down.
-Kitties feeling upset over separation anxiety or other issues often target areas that smell the most like their beloved owners…such as the bed.
+Kitties feeling upset over separation anxiety or other issues often target areas that smell the most like their beloved owners, such as the bed.

 14 of 14

-Cats Love with their Butts.
-This is another “back handed compliment” that cats offer to only their most trusted, beloved people.
+No one likes a cat butt in their face.
+However, this is another “backhanded compliment” that cats offer to only their most trusted, beloved people.
 Because kitties identify each other by scent, butt-sniffing is like giving someone a very personal handshake.
-When your cat jumps on your lap and presents her tail in your face, the invitation is obvious—not that you need to sniff.
+When your cat jumps on your lap and presents her tail in your face, she's just giving you an enthusiastic hello.